Editors Guild of India

 Editors Guild of India (EGI) is a non-profit organisation of journalists, particularly the Editors, based in India.
 The organization has declared "objectives of protecting press freedom and for raising the standards of editorial leadership of newspapers and magazines".
 It was founded in 1978, by Kuldip Nayar.
 EGI has represented Indian newspapers in communications to the government.

 The first national convention of the Guild was held in Delhi on 18–19 March 1978.
 The guild does not function as a trade union.
 EGI is managed by its president with the assistance of General Secretary, a Treasurer and an executive committee.

 The official statements of EGI have highlighted the incidents of muzzling of the freedom of press and threats to the safety of journalists but have rarely made any visible impact.

 Organization

 The members of the Guild are individuals.
 Institutions cannot be the members.
 The editors of newspapers, news agencies and periodicals can become its members.
 The admissions need to be approved by the screening committee.

 EGI is managed by its president with the assistance of General Secretary, a Treasurer and an executive committee.

 Office Bearers

-President, Secretary and Treasurer are the three elected office bearers.